Leadership Overview

 Kyo has 5 executives leading key functions including strategy, finance, and operations.

-Driven by a commitment to specialized care, Kyo focuses on enhancing the learning, language, behavior, and social skills of individuals with Autism and other special needs through child-centric therapy.
+Driven by a commitment to specialized care, Kyo cultivates learning, language, behavior, and social skills for individuals with Autism and other special needs, significantly impacting the rehabilitation sector.

-Driven by a commitment to specialized care, Kyo focuses on enhancing the learning, language, behavior, and social skills of individuals with Autism and other special needs through child-centric therapy.
+Driven by a commitment to specialized care, Kyo cultivates learning, language, behavior, and social skills for individuals with Autism and other special needs, significantly impacting the rehabilitation sector.

 Leadership Roles at Kyo